 MANLAA - May Affect, but is Not Likely to Adversely Affect.
-The appropriate conclusion when effects on listed species are expected to be discountable-significant, or completely beneficial.
-Beneficial effects are contemporaneous positive-fect-without any adverse effects to the species.
+The appropriate conclusion when effects on listed species are expected to be discountable, insignificant, or completely beneficial.
+Beneficial effects are contemporaneous positive effects without any adverse effects to the species.
 Insignificant effects relate to the size of the impact and should never reach the scale where take occurs.
-Discountable effects are those extremely unlined to occur.
-Based on best judgment, a person would not: (1) be able to no aningform measure, detect, or evaluate insignificant effects; or (2) expect discountable effects-cour.
-To use these Guidelines and Consultation Key applicants must incorporate the appropage to BMPs (Appendix D) to reach a MANLAA determination.
+Discountable effects are those extremely unlikely to occur.
+Based on best judgment, a person would not: (1) be able to meaningfully measure, detect, or evaluate insignificant effects; or (2) expect discountable effects to occur.
+To use these Guidelines and Consultation Key applicants must incorporate the appropriate BMPs (Appendix D) to reach a MANLAA determination.

-In this Consultation Key we have identified two varys that consultation can conclude informally, MANLAA-P and MANLAA-C:
+In this Consultation Key we have identified two ways that consultation can conclude informally, MANLAA-P and MANLAA-C:

-MANLAA-P: programme ic consultation is provided through the transmittal letter of these Guidelines, no addition consultation is required with the Service for Florida bonneted bats.
-A survey result must be submitted to Service.
+MANLAA-P: programmatic concurrence is provided through the transmittal letter of these Guidelines, no additional consultation is required with the Service for Florida bonneted bats.
+All survey results must be submitted to Service.

-MANLAA-C: rther constation with the Service is required to confirm that the Consultation Key is been used properly, and the Service concurs with the evaluation of the survey results.
+MANLAA-C: further consultation with the Service is required to confirm that the Consultation Key has been used properly, and the Service concurs with the evaluation of the survey results.
+Request for consultation must include survey results.